TerminologyHub/open-termhub/doc/DEPLOY.md

 **Encountering "out of memory" errors**

 In this situation, use the `JAVA_OPTS` environment variable to set the available memory higher (e.g. `JAVA_OPTS=-Xmx8g`.
-In practice, we have found that 4g is sufficient.
+In practice, we have found that 4g is sufficient even for large files.

 **[Back to top](#deploying-open-termhub-with-full-terminologies-from-termhub)**